 The Westminster College Honors Program

 What if your classes were designed around the concept of helping you practice the habit of thinking?
 Of helping you develop an authentic writer's voice, so that your words have "the feel of you about them," as Irish poet Seamus Heaney once remarked?
-Of helping you challenge yourself to such a degree that you learn things about yourself that you didn't know existed?
+Of helping you challenge yourself to such a degree that you learn new things about yourself?
 If these questions appeal to you, then you've come to the right place.

-The Westminster College Honors program offers a distinctive course of study for academically and intellectually prepared students who want more out of their college experience.
-While the core of the program is the specially-designed, 7-course seminar sequence, which replaces the college-wide Liberal Education (LE) experience, Honors at Westminster consists of other enriched opportunities like leadership training, mentoring and funding for research, meetings with visiting speakers, writing awards, a scholarship resource library, and access to unique study abroad opportunities, among others.
+Westminster's Honors program offers a distinctive course of study for academically and intellectually prepared students who want to challenge themselves.
+While the core of the program is the specially-designed, 7-course seminar sequence, which replaces the college-wide Liberal Education (LE) experience, Honors at Westminster consists of other enriched opportunities like leadership training, mentoring and funding for research, meetings with visiting speakers, writing awards, and access to unique study abroad opportunities, among others.
 Most importantly, Honors students feel a sense of shared purpose and community that grows out of the distinctive learning environment.

-Because Honors students take many of their courses together and participate in a range of activities outside of class, they feel an especially strong connection to the program and the college.
+Because Honors students take many of their courses together and participate in a range of outside activities, they feel an especially strong connection to the program and the college.
 The program is housed in historic Nunemaker Place, located on the banks of Emigration Creek by the residence halls.
-This three-story building gives Honors students a place to research graduate schools, write papers on networked computers, attend social events and meetings, or use Nunemaker porch for reading, relaxing, or just hanging out with friends.
-Nunemaker is fully equipped with classroom space, a scholarship library, a wireless signal, and video presentation capabilities with a six-foot screen.
+This three-story building gives Honors students a place to write papers on networked computers, attend social events and meetings, read, relax, or just hang out with friends.